Astrodevil/Programming-Basics/Python/Games/card_games/readme_card_game.md

 if the compared cards have same value than a situation of war arises, in which the take another card and who so ever wins keep the all the card on the war.

+# to stimulate this game you just have to download or paste the code in any your IDE or editor
+# which is compatible with running python codes.